beaisis/GettingAndCleaningData/README.md

 This script uses the UCI HAR Dataset downloaded to:  C:/2015 R Folder/UCI HAR Dataset/dataset.zip

+To Create the tidy data set
+Clone repository
+Download the compressed raw data and place in the cloned repository root directory Source run_analysis.R

 The following steps were taken to transform the initial data set.
  1. Merges training, test and subject data set and combines to a single data file.
  2. Replace columns numbers with feature names, subject andactivity